Carbon Markets Infrastructure (CMI) Working Group

 An integral part of reinstating and strengthening trust in carbon markets is through harmonizing and standardizing functionalities and entities across the carbon markets ecosystem.
 This would entail agreeing upon minimum service standards, common frameworks, and governance across the ecosystem of key players and entities such as principles-setters, independent standards, registries, validation and verification bodies, and rating agencies.
 This in turn requires entails working with all relevant stakeholders to unlock the most critical bottlenecks in global architecture and support development countries to build market infrastructure, institutions, and policy (see Figure 1 on key challenges and recommendations for carbon markets, in particular Figure 2, which illustrates challenges and potential solutions for carbon market infrastructure).

-Figure 1.
-Key challenges and recommendations for carbon markets
+Key challenges and recommendations to strengthen carbon market infrastructure

 What are the expected outcomes of these efforts?